sueszli/notionSnapshot/README.md

 ```

-Export your Notion pages as HTML files - that are styled almost exactly like the original pages.
+Export your Notion pages as HTML files - that look great.

 <br>